Welcome to the ultimate guide to unlocking the secrets of software-based DRM!

 Software-based DRM offers a myriad of benefits for content creators, distributors, and consumers alike.
 Let’s take a closer look at some of the key advantages:

-- Protection against piracy: With the rise of digital piracy, content creators face significant challenges in safeguarding their intellectual property.
-According to a 2017 survey, $315 million in book sales were lost due to ebook piracy.
+With the rise of digital piracy, content creators face significant challenges in safeguarding their intellectual property.
+According to a 2017 survey, $315 million in book sales were lost due to eBook piracy.

 Congratulations!
 You’ve unlocked the secrets of software-based DRM.
 In this comprehensive guide, we explored the fundamentals of software-based DRM, its evolution, working principles, benefits, challenges, and limitations.
 Armed with this knowledge, you can navigate the ever-changing landscape of digital content protection with confidence.